johnnygreeney/CardanoForTheMasses/Preface.md

 Writing about cryptocurrencies is challenging.
 Most of the best-selling crypto books have 'Flesch reading ease scores' in the 50s.
 I wanted this book to be more inclusive.
 With so much jargon in the blockchain space, I decided to arm the reader with explainers throughout.
 However, I didn't want to obstruct the flow either.
 As Kindle automatically converts footnotes to a popup format, explainers are accessible by clicking on superscripts in the text.
 The explainers also form a glossary at the end of the book.
 I added excerpts from Charles Hoskinson’s various updates to interweave his perspective throughout the book.
 I felt they add context to many technology decisions while painting a vision for the overall project and industry.

 I made every effort to be accurate, however, Cardano is evolving rapidly.
 There has probably been a change, or update of some sort, as you read this.
 The book is now open-sourced on GitHub[^2] inviting contributions.
-It seemed fitting as I’m mostly reporting on other peoples work, to seek their review and inputs.
+It seemed fitting, as I’m mostly reporting on other peoples work, to seek their review and inputs.

 >‘Good, better, best.
 Never let it rest till your good is better and your better is good’ -St. Jerome